awsdocs/amazon-redshift-developer-guide/doc_source/using-SVL-Query-Report.md

    desc limit 5;
    ```

    Examine the truncated query text in the `substring` field to determine which `query` value represents your query\.
 If you have run the query more than once, use the `query` value from the row with the lower `elapsed` value\.
 That is the row for the compiled version\.
-If you have been running many queries, you can raise the value used by the LIMIT clause used to make sure your query is included\.
+If you have been running many queries, you can raise the value used by the LIMIT clause used to make sure that your query is included\.

 1. Select rows from SVL\_QUERY\_REPORT for your query\.
 Order the results by segment, step, elapsed\_time, and rows: